Contact Us for a Free Consultation (213) 542-0979

 Because really what the prosecutors and what judges do when they look at a sentence for a person in Los Angeles in a criminal case, they're going to look at, what did we do to this person the last time they did something bad and are they doing the same type of activity?

-If they're going the same type of activity and we sent that person to county jail, this time we're going to send him to prison and we're going to send him for a longer period of time.
-That's the type of mentality you're dealing when you start to assess what a particular sentence is going to be.
+If they're doing the same type of activity and we send that person to county jail, this time we're going to send him to prison, and we're going to send him for a longer period.
+That's the type of mentality you're dealing with when you start to assess what a particular sentence is going to be.

 Evaluating Damages to Victim